Laurence Chapman is a composer & orchestrator specialising in TV, Film and Game Music

 Laurence’s recent projects include the game Heaven’s Vault from Inkle studios (to be released later this year), additional music - alongside Andy Price - for the popular CBBC series Hetty Feather and the US History Channel drama series Knightfall starring Tom Cullen and Jim Carter.
 He has scored documentaries for the BBC and Channel 4.

 Other work includes the hugely successful and multi-award winning game 80 Days (Time Magazine's #1 Game of 2014), the Sorcery! saga for Inkle Studios and the debut game from indie developer Cape Guy, Ski Three.

-As well as his work in games and television, he has scored several short films including Smog which was released earlier this year; and Captain Travel, a children's show from Disney Maker; and contributed music and arrangements to other student projects.
+As well as his work in games and television, he has scored several short films including Smog; and Captain Travel, a children's show from Disney Maker; and contributed music and arrangements to other student projects.

 A classically-trained composer and pianist, his style relies on creating scores with carefully crafted themes, a focus on storytelling, and working with high calibre musicians.

 Laurence worked as an orchestrator during 2018/19 on another instalment of the Total War Saga.
 Set in ancient China, the score, composed by Richard Beddow et al, features orchestra as well as Gezhung, Xiao, Erhu and a multitude of Chinese instruments.